MycroftAI/documentation/_pages/contributing.md

 ##### Mark 1 and Picroft

-To find what version of Mycroft your Mark 1 or Picroft is running, you'll need to [SSH into the **Device**](@TODO link to the SSH instructions).
+To find what version of Mycroft your Mark 1 or Picroft is running, you'll need to [SSH into the Device](https://mycroft.ai/documentation/mark-1/#connecting-to-the-mark-1-via-ssh).
 Run the command
 `apt list`

 then look through it to find the Mycroft packages that are installed.